AxonIQ/reference-guide/implementing-domain-logic/query-handling/dispatching-queries.md

 Failing to do so can result in hanging infinitive streams and eventually a memory leak.
 Once we are done with using subscription query, we need to close the used resource.
 We can do that in `doFinally` hook.
 As an alternative to the `doFinally` hook, there is the `Flux#using` API.
-This is synonymous with the try-with-resource Java API:
+This is synonymous to the try-with-resource Java API:
 ```
 Flux.using( () -> fetchQueryResult,
             queryResult -> queryResult.handle(..., ...),